 We’re broke and about to lose our home.
 The stress is unbearable.

-And just for fun, I also had a ringside seat as my mother and stepfather built and lost a fortune in business that was at least legal and then saw them fight off creditors for many agonizing years.
+And just for fun, I also had a ringside seat as my mother and stepfather built and lost a fortune in a business that was at least legal; but then saw them fight off creditors for many agonizing years.

 Fast forward to 2006.
 That’s the year I married my wife.
 It’s also the year she got sick.
 One minute life was great.
 So great.
-The next minute Ale got so sick she lost 25% of her body weight over 18 agonizing months.
+The next minute, Ale got so sick she lost 25% of her body weight over 18 agonizing months.

 Despite preaching and teaching the virtues of building a sustainable business that works for you even when you’re not working, I’d stupidly failed to follow my own (excellent) advice.
-I know, it was really, really stupid of me.
+I know it was really, really stupid of me.

-In 2007, I pivoted into info products while doing whatever consulting jobs I could find to pay the bills.
+That’s the year Ale recovered andI pivoted into info products while doing whatever consulting jobs I could find to pay the bills.

 Although money was tight, the great blessing of the year was Ale's health improved.
-Which was a double blessing because she was able to begin painting again and believe it or not, that’s how we survived.
-By selling her paintings.
+Which was a double blessing because she was able to begin painting again and, believe it or not, that’s how we survived, by selling her paintings.

 We celebrated by shopping for new furniture, and at the store, my wife scribbled me a note:

 "Take all your excuses, and shove them up your ass – T.A.Y.E.
 A.S.T.U.Y.A!"

 All because I stopped making excuses.